NiciSc/foot_mapper/README.md

 # foot_mapper
-This is the Repository for Nicis Master Thesis.
+This is the repository for Nicis master thesis.

+Its structure:
+- 01_focus_groups
+- 02_prototying
+- 03_user_study